 You might even notice this as you drive around your neighborhood.
-More and more “For Sale” signs have a domain name unique to the home, not just the real estate agent or company.
+More and more “For Sale” signs have a domain name unique to the home that connects to property management software, not just the real estate agent or company.

 Agents don’t have to set up a completely new hosting account for each domain name.
 The simplest way to use a unique domain to sell a home or product is to forward it to a page on your website about the product.
 For example, an agent might forward a domain name to the listing page for the house within his or her website.